Antisymmetry-breaking-coupling-enhanced sensing of quantum reservoirs: quantum sensing to an atomic Bose-Einstein condensate

-Figures~\ref{fig1}(a) and~\ref{fig1}(b) depict the dynamical behaviors of the decay factor $\Gamma$ and the phase factor $\Phi$, respectively, for different $s$-wave scattering lengths $a_{B}=0.5a_{Rb}$ (blue solid line), $a_{B}=a_{Rb}$ (red dashed line) and $a_{B}=2a_{Rb}$ (black dotted line).
-As can be seen from Fig.~\ref{fig1}(a), all decay factors for the three $s$-wave scattering lengths increase with time from zero and eventually reach different stationary values.
-This implies that the decay factor differences caused by changing the $s$-wave scattering length $a_{B}$ tend to stabilize over time.
-And Fig.~\ref{fig1}(b) shows that the phase factor differences caused by changing the $s$-wave scattering length $a_{B}$ become larger with time.
+The dynamical behaviors of the decay factor $\Gamma$ and the phase factor $\Phi$ for different $s$-wave scattering lengths $a_{B}=0.5a_{Rb}$ (blue solid line), $a_{B}=a_{Rb}$ (red dashed line), and $a_{B}=2a_{Rb}$ (black dotted line) are depicted in Figs.~\ref{fig1}(a) and (b), respectively.
+The decay factors for the three $s$-wave scattering lengths increase with time from zero and eventually reach different stationary values and the phase factors decease with time, as shown in Figs.~\ref{fig1}(a) and (b).
+Moreover, the decay factor differences caused by changing $a_{B}$ tend to stabilize over time, but the phase factor differences caused by changing $a_{B}$ become larger with time.
+The stationary value $\Gamma(\infty)$ for the $s$-wave scattering length $a_{B}=0.5a_{Rb}$ is $0.14$, the off-diagonal element $\rho_{10}(t)$ of the density matrix $\hat{\rho}_{s}(t)$ in Eq.~(\ref{state}) will maintain a stable nonzero value $|\rho_{10}(\infty)|=1/2e^{-\Gamma(\infty)}=0.43$.
+This means that the quantum coherence of the qubit in the BEC reservoir can be preserved at $|\rho_{10}(\infty)|/|\rho_{10}(0)|=87\%$.
+We can see that increasing $s$-wave scattering length is beneficial for preserving quantum coherence.
+The preservation of quantum coherence of a qubit in the BEC reservoir has been addressed in previous studies~\cite{Cirone2009,Haikka2011,Song2019}.
+Now we introduce the spectral density function to understand the phenomenon of maintaining quantum coherence.
+The spectral density function is defined as $J(\omega)=\sum_{{\bf k}}4|g_{\mathbf{k}}|^{2}\delta(\omega- \omega _{\mathbf{k}})$.
+Then the decay factor in Eq.~(\ref{gam4}) can be rewritten as

+It is known that the dynamical behavior of the decay factor $\Gamma(t)$ depends on the specific form of the spectral density function $J(\omega)$~\cite{Breuer2007}.
+For example, when the spectral density function is a super-Ohmic spectrum, i.e, $J(\omega)\propto \omega^{s}$ with $s>1$, the decay factor will approach a finite positive value over time, leading to the phenomenon of coherence preservation in dephasing qubits ~\cite{Zwerger1987,Tan2022}.
+In our proposed system, according to the coupling strength $g_{\mathbf{k}}$ in Eq.~(\ref{gx}), the spectral density function is given as